mzattera/predictive-powers/README.md

 ### API Clients

 API clients are the lowest-level components of this library; they allow you to perform direct API calls to service providers.
-For example, you can access OpeanAi API directly by instantiating an `OpenAiClient` and calling its methods.
+For example, you can access OpenAI API directly by instantiating an `OpenAiClient` and calling its methods.

 API clients in the library automatically intercept HTTP errors 429, 500 & 503, which normally indicate temporarily unavailability of APIs an retry calls after a random and exponentially increasing wait time ([exponential backoff strategy](https://platform.openai.com/docs/guides/rate-limits/error-mitigation)).